-Assuming you are ready to end your fake food addiction and/or to stop compulsive overeating, what is the optimal time to do so?
+If you are ready to end fake food addiction and stop ‘compulsive’ overeating, what is the optimal time to do so?
 When is the best time to start?
 Even with all of the knowledge set out on this website, there may be a tiny smidgen of doubt; a quiet nagging desire to delay eating normally by just one more day.

 Allen Carr once described a time when his cigarette intake had grown so severe that it triggered nose bleeds, brought on by coughing spasms.
 As he sat in his car, blood pouring down his face for the third time that morning (continuing to smoke) Allen recalled a conversation with his wife.
 They had been watching a film about a couple with a child dying of Leukaemia.
 His wife said:

 It must be awful for that couple, but, at least they have the consolation of knowing that they are doing everything in their power and that the disease was not self-inflicted.
-How much worse do you think it is to have to watch someone you love slowly destroying himself and spending a fortune for the privilege, when you can see so clearly that he’s getting no benefit whatsoever from [it]? – from The Only Way to Stop Smoking Permanently by Allen Carr (see on Amazon)
+How much worse do you think it is to have to watch someone you love slowly destroying himself and spending a fortune for the privilege, when you can see so clearly that he’s getting no benefit whatsoever from [it]? – Allen Carr, The Only Way to Stop Smoking Permanently (see on Amazon)

 What day should you choose to free yourself from disordered eating?